wassx/Babelfish/README.md

 ## Troubleshooting
 NO MATCH error message: Check for your default microphone settings.
 Let windows assistant fix the setting and try again.
+Check if Cortana and/or Speech Recognition is enabled in Windows Settings